 Ellias has also urged Congress to appoint more bankruptcy judges to handle pandemic-related filings, and has written about what kind of recovery financing should be available to distressed companies.
 He is the chair of the Large Corporate Bankruptcy Scholars COVID-19 Committee, one of four committees that make up a larger working group of scholars studying financial distress related to COVID-19.
 The committee Ellias chairs includes nearly two dozen top scholars from multiple institutions.

 Ellias is widely quoted, including by the Wall Street Journal, the Washington Post, the Financial Times, Bloomberg News, and the San Francisco Chronicle.
 Recently, his commentary has focused on “retention bonuses” that troubled companies pay to top executives, often millions of dollars doled out months or even weeks prior to filing for bankruptcy, which currently are not subject to “clawback” provisions in the bankruptcy court.
 “This doesn’t feel right,” he told the New York Times, “and it doesn’t instill public confidence in the bankruptcy system.”

 Ellias recently released a new working paper, “Bankruptcy Process for Sale,” co-authored with Ken Ayotte, that discusses debtor-in-possession loan agreements and recovery financing.
 Lawless said that Ellias’ work strives to create a more equitable process.

-Ellias is a key organizer of the annual UC Hastings/UCLA Anderson Forecast, which assesses the regional and national economic outlook.
+Ellias is a key organizer of the annual UC Law SF/UCLA Anderson Forecast, which assesses the regional and national economic outlook.
 He spoke at the most recent program, on Nov.
 12, about how COVID-19 has affected bankruptcy, business law, and corporate practices.